kenshima4/ubiquitous-spork/README.md

 # Run Instructions

-1. Run Server from root directory `php -S localhost:8080 -t source/`
+1. Run Server from root directory `php -S localhost:8000 router.php`
-2. In your browser, navigate to `http://localhost:8080/frontend/frontend.php`
+2. In your browser, navigate to `http://localhost:8000`
 3. For testing, fill in parameters "Unit 1"/"Unit 2" for Unit Name, the rest are up to you.